What’s in This Article

 Livermore Wine Country: Wineries and Scenic Tastings

-You will find over 50 wineries.
+More than 50 wineries fill the valley.
 Each offers a different pace: intimate tasting rooms at Murrieta’s Well, sweeping views at McGrail Vineyards, and the storied cellars of Cresta Blanca, famed since the 1889 Paris Exposition.
 Tastings feel unhurried.
 You can wander terraces, chat with winemakers, and choose your own rhythm.

 Napa Valley: World-Class Wine and Dining